 This can make it challenging to know what to to expect, so don’t be afraid to ask.
 From the company’s perspective, it’s in their best interest to help you perform well (and for them to make an offer)—and this is even more the case if your point of contact is a recruiter, whose performance will often be gauged by successful hires.

 Regardless of who’s facilitating your interview process, if they haven’t given you a good sense of what to expect, simply ask them how your time will be spent during the interview, whether there will be a technical challenge, who you’ll be meeting with, etc.

 On the flip side, it’s important to show self-awareness about where you have room to improve.
-While you may outshine other candidates with some skills or experiences, chances are they’ll beat you on others, and being able to identify which of those gaps you’re hoping to fill with this new experience demonstrates maturity and commitment to personal growth.
+While you may outshine other candidates with some skills or experiences, chances are they’ll beat you on others.
+Being able to identify which of those gaps you’re hoping to fill with this new experience demonstrates maturity and commitment to personal growth.

-While you certainly don’t want to use the final round to make apologies, think about where your previous interviews with the company could have been stronger, and how to reposition those weaknesses if and when they come up.
+The goal is not to use the final round to make apologies.
+Instead, think about instances where your previous interviews with the company could have been stronger.
+Then, reposition those weaknesses if and when they come up.

 Did you forgot to mention a relevant experience (and decided to let it go)?
 If so, this round is your opportunity to incorporate it.